-CrUX reports its speed data as averages based on all of the traffic to a given website.
-Browsing speed is dramatically faster for SPAs than traditional, multi-page websites.
+CrUX reports its speed data as averages based on the traffic to a given website.
+Browsing speed is dramatically faster for SPAs than for traditional, multi-page websites.
 Without the capabilities to track page loads two and beyond, CrUX falsely reports average page speeds for SPAs.

 See a hypothetical website below that upgrades from a multi-page website to a SPA to improve its speed.

 While the SPA is actually 55.5% faster than the multi-page website, CrUX reports it as 9.4% slower!
 In other words, the eCommerce SPA is much faster, resulting in a superior experience for shoppers and higher conversion rates for the merchant, but CrUX reports it as being slower than the legacy multi-page website.

 To see more evidence of the issue, see how CrUX reports a false dip in ‘Phone’ traffic when the mobile site is upgraded from a multi-page site to an SPA in the chart below: